UMBC-Protocol-Analysis-Lab/CPSA-Summer-Session/resources/syllabus.md

 - [Homework 1](homeworks/homework1.md): Design a protocol of your own (for another scenario)

 ### Session 2
+LO 1b: By the end of the second session, students will be able to reason about the assembly of protocol components into real protocols
 - Strand spaces
 - Needham-Schroeder protocol
 - Protocol analysis